bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Error handling

 To handle errors, include human-readable error messages in your responses.
-The error message appears under the `messages` key.
-Below are example responses for the [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) endpoint and the [Validate connection options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions) endpoint.
+Use the `messages` array to return one or more messages; flag error messages by specifying type `ERROR`.
+The following are example error responses for the [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) and [Validate connection options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions) endpoints:

 <!--
 type: tab